Alexei Nikolaevich, Tsarevich of Russia: Death

 The last known photo of Alexei and sister Olga aboard the steamship Rus that took them to Yekaterinburg in May 1918.

-The Tsesarevich was murdered on 17 July 1918 aged 13 in the cellar room of the Ipatiev House in Yekaterinburg.
+The Tsarevich was murdered on 17 July 1918 aged 13 in the cellar room of the Ipatiev House in Yekaterinburg.
 The killings were carried out by forces of the Bolshevik secret police under Yakov Yurovsky.
 According to one account of the execution, the family was told to get up and get dressed in the middle of the night because they were going to be moved.
 Nicholas II carried Alexei to the cellar room.
 His mother asked for chairs to be brought so that she and Alexei could sit down.
 When the family and their servants were settled, Yurovsky announced that they were to be executed.
 The firing squad first killed Nicholas, the Tsarina, and the two male servants.
 Alexei remained sitting in the chair, "terrified," before the assassins turned on him and shot at him repeatedly.
 The boy remained alive and the killers tried to stab him multiple times with bayonets.
 "Nothing seemed to work," wrote Yurovsky later.
 "Though injured, he continued to live."
 Unbeknownst to the killing squad, the Tsarevich's torso was protected by a shirt wrapped in precious gems that he wore beneath his tunic.
 Finally Yurovsky fired two shots into the boy's head, and he fell silent.

-For decades (until all the bodies were found and identified, see below) conspiracy theorists suggested that one or more of the family somehow survived the slaughter.
+For decades— until all the bodies were found and identified— conspiracy theorists suggested that one or more of the family somehow survived the slaughter.
 Several people claimed to be surviving members of the Romanov family following the assassinations.
 People who have pretended to be the Tsarevich include: Alexei Poutziato, Joseph Veres, Heino Tammet, Michael Goleniewski and Vassili Filatov.
-However, scientists considered it extremely unlikely that he escaped death, due to his lifelong hemophilia.